The Mercy Foundation is now accepting applications for the Social Justice Small Grants Program. Applications close 4th March 2019.

 Priority will be given to small organisations and those groups that receive no other funding.
 The Social Justice Small Grants Program funds projects within Australia only.

 We strongly recommend that you carefully read the downloadable application form that details all information about funding priorities for this year and all eligibility criteria.
 If you are unsure if you are eligible or would like to discuss your application please phone the Foundation on 02 9911 7390.

 The Foundation will respond to small grant requests within 12 weeks of the closing date.
 The Foundation seeks to minimise paperwork and reporting mechanisms for this program.

 Small grants will initially be assessed by the Foundation staff and final recommendations will be made by the Grants Sub-Committee of the Board of the Mercy Foundation.

-The Social Justice Small Grants program is now closed.
+The Social Justice Small Grants program closes on March 4, 2019

-Each year the Mercy Foundation may nominate a particular area of focus for the Social Justice Small Grants.
-In 2018 the focus topic will be on developing an inclusive and sustainable economy.
-The focus area is based on the Australian Catholic Social Justice Council’s Social Justice Statement for 2017 – 2018.
-You can download the statement here.
+Each year the Mercy Foundation may nominate a particular area of focus for the Social Justice Small Grants program.
+In 2019 the focus topic will be Justice and the Environment, prioritising projects that protect, restore and repair the environment.
+Click here to read more.